There isn’t a general requirement to show particular information for every kind of product. However:

 Any information you do include on the label must not be misleading (see 2).

-You can find more specific information on labelling on the trading standards institute website as well as search for the nearest Trading Standards office to your postcode.
+You can find more specific information on labelling on the Trading Standards Institute's Business Companion website.

 Broadly speaking, providing false or misleading information is an offence.
 This includes inaccurate information about the nature of the product, quantities or prices.
 Your customer might also be able to make a claim against you if, for example, they relied on the information on the label when deciding to buy the product.